DSP-on-Wine/red-wine-quality/README.md

    - If you have the fastapi app running, run the `fastapi.ipynb` notebook to save a prediction in the database.
 If not, follow the following section on how to launch the fastapi app.

-   We will not be using the `postgreSQL.ipynb` notebook for this exercise.

 By following these steps, you can effectively set up the PostgreSQL database for the project.